FuVy/GSheetsToUnicode/README.md

 # GSheetsToUnicode

-This Go package provides a simple way to extract Unicode characters from a Google Sheets document and write them to a file.
+This Go package provides a simple way to extract a list of unique Unicode characters from a Google Sheets document

 ## Installation
 To use this package, you need to have Go installed on your machine.
 Then, you can install the package by running: